jouni/j-elements/docs/pages/research/other.md

 CSS custom property names should follow a consistent naming convention.

-The following pages for [theme tokens](/tokens) and [component themes](/component-themes) contain prototype implementations for those.
+The [theme tokens](/prototypes/tokens/) and [component themes](/prototypes/component-themes/) pages contain prototype implementations for those.

 Themes for standard HTML elements should be delivered as plain `.css` files, not wrapped inside JavaScript modules.
 More complex components will still likely want to package their core theme with the JavaScript module, although I would recommend that additional themes such as "Lumo" or "Material" are maintained in plain `.css` files, and are opt-in by the user on top of the main component JavaScript import.